|| Memories of Route 40 in New Jersey

 beginning of the end of their claim to paradise came in 1632 when Sir Edmond Plowdon, of

 Ireland, petitioned Charles I for a land grant.
-His request was at first refused, but he was
+His request was at first refused, but

 later appointed governor of "New Albion," a large area now known as New Jersey, Pennsylvania,